PiotrJustyna/articles/effectful-fsharp/index.md

 it [here](https://github.com/PiotrJustyna/articles/blob/main/refactoring-tips/index.md).
 Every computer program consists of a mixture of two types of code:

-* **pure code** - no side effects, code executed multiple times with the same input always yields the same results ( think Excel spreadsheet)
+* **pure code** - no side effects, code executed multiple times with the same input always yields the same results (think Excel spreadsheet)
 * **effectful/impure code** - code causing side effects: database/file system/network interactions but also things as
   trivial as telling the time (think distributed system where many machines are working together)

 This article focuses on the latter: the effectful code.
-It should be a bit closer to real life when compared to the last article in the "practical functional refactoring tips" series and serve as a reference for the most common day-to-day tasks most programmers perform.
+It should be a bit closer to real life compared to the last article in the "practical functional refactoring tips" series and serve as a reference for the most common day-to-day tasks most programmers handle.
 The aim is to embrace side effects as something that just needs to happen, but also to keep them manageable and explicit, so that the code is relatively easy to maintain and extend.

 Finally, the article should also serve as a good starting point for those wanting to experiment with adopting F# but are